Robot Wants Kitty: Reception

-Robot Wants Kitty received positive reviews, currently sitting at 82/100 on Metacritic.
-TouchArcade gave it 4 stars out of 5, saying, "The way you acquire all of these abilities fits perfectly in to the Metroidvania formula ... it feel[s] like the essence of what makes said formula work so well has been practically perfectly distilled", though also added, "I suppose you could look at the fact that there's only six levels as a negative point of the game".
-Eurogamer scored the game 8/10, calling it "as charming as they come", and writing that during the game, "comparisons to some of the genre's true greats spring to mind".
+The iPhone version received "favorable" reviews according to the review aggregation website Metacritic.
+TouchArcade said, "The way you acquire all of these abilities fits perfectly in to the Metroidvania formula ... it feel[s] like the essence of what makes said formula work so well has been practically perfectly distilled", but also added, "I suppose you could look at the fact that there's only six levels as a negative point of the game."
+Eurogamer called it "as charming as they come", and wrote that during the game, "comparisons to some of the genre's true greats spring to mind."